TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Dec 23

+* Due to vanilla's exos price increase from 45 to 55 res and the railgun's damage and fire rate reduction, shield generator exo damage resistance has been reduced from 50% to 25%.

 ## Update for Dec 19

 * Yet again, shotgun has been changed.
 Now an even tighter spread and increased damage, but faster damage falloff.
 It'll be useful and fun someday, I swear!